Applicable as of 25.11.2022

 - Security question and security answer.

-Information Collected When You Use Our Services
+12. Data Collected When You Use Our Website and Webapp

 - Internet Protocol (“IP”) address used to connect your computer to the Internet.

 - Computer, device and connection information, such as browser type and version, operating system, mobile platform and unique device

-- Uniform Resource Locator (“URL”) click stream data, including date and time, and content you viewed or searched for on a Service.
+- Uniform Resource Locator (“URL”) click stream data, including date and time, and content you viewed or searched for on a Service

 - Time spent in our Webapp.